 Many believe that “spiting” banishes evil and bad luck.
 For this reason, when they hear about unpleasant events that happened to others, they spit three times on their body.
 Also, many times, to prevent the evil eye, when someone admires a baby or compliments, he repeats “his” three times in the end.

 Touch Red (piase kokkino)

-The expression piase kokkino comes when two people in a conversation say the same thing at the same time they shout “catch red”.
-Then they both have to find a red object next to them and touch it in order not to get into a fight in the future.
+The expression piase kokkino comes when two people in a conversation say the same thing simultaneously shout “catch red”.
+Then they both have to find a red object next to them and touch it to avoid getting into a fight in the future.

 Another tradition says that you should not give a knife (or scissors) to someone by hand because if something like this happens, even by mistake, there will be a big fight.

 In Greece, they believe the unlucky day is Tuesday the 13th, not Friday the 13th.
 On this rough day, many people cancel their transportations, decisions, plans, etc.